8.3 C

 CLI-based Linux Task Manager

-As a Linux lover, I always prefer to use a command-line interfaced program.
+As a Linux lover, I always use a command-line interfaced program.
 I believe you also do so.
-Moreover, if you are a server admin where GUI is absent, this CLI-based Linux task manager will be an excellent help for performing some specific task.
-Now let’s get started with our list.
+Moreover, if you are a server admin where GUI is absent, this CLI-based Linux task manager will be an excellent help for performing some specific tasks.
+Now, let’s get started with our list.

 1. Top

-top” is one of the best Linux task managers available out there.
-You can use this task management tool in every Linux distros by using the Terminal.
-As a Linux system administrator, by using the “top” tool, you get various important information about your system like the total no of a running process, CPU usage, SWAP usage, free and used RAM resource, etc.
+“top” is one of the best Linux task managers available.
+You can use this task management tool in every Linux distro by using the Terminal.
+As a Linux system administrator, by using the “top” tool, you get various important information about your system, like the total no of running processes, CPU usage, SWAP usage, free and used RAM resources, etc.

 2. Glances – A Eye of Your System